Projects

 Our work

-The traffic circulation model,for the entire Project will use a single lane of traffic at each side for bikes, buses, goods and services vehicles, plus access to car parking is restricted to residents.
-Newsstands and florist stops will be interspersed withing the greenery of the trees, so they are no longer facing each other.
-The renovation plan will transform Las Ramblas into a more inviting and enjoyable space for tourists and locals, making it a connected, vibrant, sustainable urban renewal in Catalonia.
+The traffic circulation model for the entire project will feature a single lane on each side for bicycles, buses, and service vehicles, while car parking access is restricted to residents.
+Newsstands and flower stalls will be integrated within the greenery of the trees, creating a more natural layout where they no longer face each other.
+The renovation plan aims to transform Las Ramblas into a more welcoming and enjoyable space for both locals and tourists, fostering a connected, vibrant, and sustainable urban renewal in Catalonia.

 Value Added